DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/user-needs/user-needs.md

 As a project lead I need to be able tailor my tasks to the nature of the project so I do the right things.

 ### PL5.02
-As a project lead I need to now what tasks need to be completed when so	I can manage them.
+As a project lead I need to know what tasks need to be completed when so I can manage them.

 ### PL5.03
 As a project lead I need to understand the (legal) process (relevant to the situation) so I can ensure the application complies.